shamshadCodes/animal-guessing-game/README.md

 # Animal guessing game
-We're going to write a console-based 'animal guessing game'.
-Here's an example of the input and output of the program:
+Here's an example of the input and output of the program.
+Type npm start in the terminal to play:

 ```
 Computer: Think of an animal